 Political decision making plays an important role in economies.
 Governments, for example, are essential for the functioning of markets.
 While they may be called upon to correct for market failures, they also have their own dynamics.
 Positive welfare effects of policies cannot be taken for granted.
 It is therefore important to study political decision making and the way in which policies can be applied beneficially.

 Economic models, when pertaining to political decision making, typically make strong assumptions about the rationality, sophistication, and selfishness of individual behaviour.
-Experimental and other empirical evidence suggests, however, that the predictive power of the standard 'homo economicus' model is often disappointing and depends on the institutional character of the decision making environment.
+Experimental and other empirical evidence suggests however, that the predictive power of the standard 'homo economicus' model is often disappointing and depends on the institutional character of the decision making environment.
 There is a need for greater knowledge and a more satisfactory treatment of the bounds on rationality generated by the nature of cognition and emotion, and the influence of institutions.

 For the advancement of theory, empirical feedback is crucial.
 This may hold in particular for new research areas, when sorting out the most promising ways to proceed.
 Empirical analysis is seen as an important ingredient of this programme.
 For many of the issues studied in the aforementioned two projects, however, adequate field data are hard to come by or even nonexistent.
 Laboratory experimentation is a helpful complementary research method, especially in these cases, for exploration or the testing of models focusing on fundamental behavioural aspects or mechanisms.

-The research of this programme is carried out within the Center for Research in Experimental Economics and political Decision-making (CREED), a research institute of the FEB.
+The research of this programme is carried out within the Center for Research in Experimental Economics and political Decision-making (CREED), a research institute of Economics and Business.
 CREED was established in 1991 by a PIONIER-grant from the Netherlands Organization for the Advancement of Scientific Research (NWO) for the development of experimental economics in the Netherlands.
 An important facility is the CREED-laboratory for experimental economics, one of the few dedicated computer laboratories in Europe.
 Its focus on political decision making and experimental economics distinguishes CREED internationally.